Savour Scotland’s 'Water of Life' on this Whisky distillery tour from Edinburgh.

 Glengoyne Distillery - You couldn’t imagine a more idyllic distillery.
 It sits at the foot of a beautiful hill and houses wonderful copper stills.

 Loch Lomond National Park - Admire the views and take postcard-perfect photos to share with your friends and family.

 Deanston Distillery - This impressive distillery is the only one in Scotland that produces its electricity.

 The ancient Scots used it to heal common ailments and keep warm throughout the winter.
 And now, Scottish whisky exports make up one quarter of the UK’s international food and drink trade.

 It’s a fascinating part of Scottish heritage, and on this tour, you learn about it at two distinct distilleries.
-You visit Glengoyne, a tiny, quaint distillery located at the foot of a delightful hill.
-And you explore Deanston distillery, a large distillery with a fascinating industrial past.
+You visit Glengoyne; a tiny, quaint distillery located at the foot of a delightful hill.
+And you explore Deanston distillery, a large producer with a fascinating industrial past.

-What’s more is you blend these delicious flavours with a visit to one of the most famous lochs in the whole of Scotland at the Loch Lomond National Park.
+What’s more is you blend these delicious flavours with a visit to one of the most famous lochs in Scotland at the Loch Lomond National Park.